-How to select the right speakers and determine the number required
+How to select the speakers and the number required in your school

-IP paging speaker placement and sound volume settings are key to providing clear sound.
+IP paging speaker placement and sound volume settings are key to providing clear sound in the school.
 Whether there is a general announcement or an emergency message, it’s important that the instructions can be heard and understood by everyone.

 Network attached IP speakers are easy to install, but they must be placed in the right location, and the sound volume must be correct so that all locations are covered with clear sound.